Maestro

 "I measure success based on personal growth, rather than a set bar.
 And every student is successful if they’ve achieved their potential, or they’re moving along their personal growth path, to contribute to the ensemble.
 That’s successful to me—getting them there is the tricky part."

 "Yeah, or how they don’t progress.
 If they were working on things, it would get better.
-The reality is, some things do come into rehearsal.
-Go ahead and take six weeks on the basic stuff—but find those passages that rise to the top as the most challenging, those are the things that you do for 60 minutes a week, or spend five minutes on this one, five here and five there, and then it just should play itself."
+Go ahead and take six weeks on the basic stuff in rehearsal—but find those passages that rise to the top as the most challenging, those are the things that you do for 60 minutes a week, or spend five minutes here and there, and then it should play itself."

 User Pain Points